boyu-zhang-25/sunny_21_bd/README.md

 python3 show.py sunny.png ciphered.png
 ```

 Only Sunny has the `sunny.png` key which decodes the `ciphered.png`.
+After verifying my math, I highly recommend everyone to refrain from trying to find the correct pixel combinations brutally :-).